Skip to main content

 Rootstock Security and Scalability

-• How does it protect the Rootstock network from malicious miner?
+• How does it protect the Rootstock network from malicious miners?

 • The Armadillo monitoring system is a tool that detects and alerts about potential attacks on the Rootstock network.
 It uses the Rootstock network's block headers and the Bitcoin network's coinbase information to measure the percentage of honest merge-mining.
 If the percentage drops below 50%, most miners could be trying to attack the Rootstock network by creating a hidden chain or censoring transactions.